-Business owners who pay their state unemployment taxes on time, however, are typically awarded a credit of 5.4%.
+However, business owners who pay their state unemployment taxes on time are typically awarded a 5.4% credit.
 Your new FUTA tax rate would, therefore, be 0.6%.

-That 5.4% credit is not available, however, for businesses that are located in what is known as “credit reduction” states.
+However, the 5.4% credit is not available for businesses located in what is known as “credit reduction” states.
 This refers to US states and territories that have not repaid loans they received from the federal government to fund unemployment insurance payments.
 Visit the Department of Labor’s credit reduction page for an updated list of all states that currently fall into this category.

 Last year, only one territory was deemed a credit reduction state: the US Virgin Islands.
 Instead of the full 5.4%, employers based in the Virgin Islands received a credit reduction of 2.4%.

 What Are the Current Tax Rates for SUTA?